Simple tilts of length hearts and simple-minded mutation: Infinitely iterable simple-minded mutation

 \section{Infinitely iterable simple-minded mutation}

 Let $\smfull$ be an SMC and $\smsub \subseteq \smfull$.
 In the previous section, we obtained conditions equivalent to the right mutation $\rsms{\smsub}{\smfull}[-1]$ also being an SMC.
-However, as seen in Example~\ref{ex:koenig-yang}, this process may not be iterable.
+However, this process may not be iterable; see Example~\ref{ex:koenig-yang-2} below.
 The main result of this section states that iterated mutations of nice enough simple-minded systems/collections are simple-minded systems/collections.
 Here, `nice enough' means that the SMS/SMC Setups \ref{SMC-setup} and \ref{SMS-setup} are satisfied.

 Let $\smfull$ be an SMC or a $w$-SMS for $w \geq 1$, and suppose $\smsub \subseteq \smfull$.
 Define $\rsmsn{1}{\smsub}{\smfull} = \rsms{\smsub}{\smfull}$ and for $n > 1$, define

 when they make sense.
 One defines $\lsmsn{n}{\smsub}{\smfull}$ for $n \geq 1$ similarly.